Gift-Ojeabulu/BibleText-Analysis/README.md

 ![header](https://capsule-render.vercel.app/api?type=wave&color=gradient&height=300&section=header&text=Bible-Text%20Analysis&fontSize=90)

+## ✅ Goal
+To build a bible app with that has features like part of speech bible text tag,Keywords, counts of word and graphs of word count.A useful Application of Machine Learning to the Religious Organization Industry

 ## ✅ MOTIVATION
 I was in church with the traditional Bible and a thought was going through my mind ,since it is said that Machine learning can be applied everywhere.